Vandannh/CryptoFile/README.md

 ## Create database
 Go to https://localhost:XXXX/phpmyadmin (XXXX is the port of your localhost, if you use XAMPP this is visable when you start Apache).

-Below is SQL-code to do this.
+Below is SQL-code to create a database.
 Change "database_name" to a database name of your choice.

 `CREATE IF NOT EXISTS DATABASE database_name;`

 ## Create table
-Below is SQL-code to do this.
+Below is SQL-code to create a table.
 Change "table_name" to a table name of your choice and "database_name" to the name of the database just created.

 ```
 USE database_name;